Aside from the down payment, other fees may be due at the closing of your new home.

 During this three-day window before your closing, you’ll have time to ask your lender any questions you may have about your mortgage and closing costs.
 Typically, a buyer pays all of the closing costs associated with a transaction.
 Depending on your state laws, however, the seller may end up paying a portion of the buyer’s closing costs.

-- You could negotiate a “credit” with the seller, stipulating the seller pay some of the buyer’s closing costs.
+You could negotiate a “credit” with the seller, stipulating the seller pay some of the buyer’s closing costs.

-- You may qualify for a credit through the lender.
+Additionally, you may qualify for a credit through the lender.
 In this case, the lender will help cover your closing costs, but this may result in a higher interest rate.

-- You may qualify for Down Payment Assistance (DPA), which is a down payment and closing cost assistance program that helps qualified homebuyers close on their mortgage loans.
+You may qualify for down payment assistance (DPA), which is a down payment and closing cost assistance program that helps qualified homebuyers close on their mortgage loans.
 Both the buyer and home being purchased must be eligible.

-- You may be able to utilize a Mortgage Credit Certificate (MCC) designed to help first-time homebuyers offset a portion of their mortgage interest on a new mortgage as a way to help qualify for a loan.
+You may be able to utilize a Mortgage Credit Certificate (MCC), which is designed to help first-time homebuyers offset a portion of their mortgage interest on a new mortgage.
 As a tax credit, not a tax deduction, a MCC helps you reduce your annual taxes dollar for dollar.